MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 # Where to get data

 Getting data from available data sources is usually the first encounter you have with Power Query.
-This article provides basic steps for getting data from each of the products that include Power Query.
+This article provides basic steps for getting data from each of the Microsoft products that include Power Query.

+>[!Note]
+> Each of these Power Query get data experiences contain different feature sets.
+More information: [Where can you use Power Query?](power-query-what-is-power-query.md#where-can-you-use-power-query)

 ## Get data in Power BI Desktop